aysecetin/365-days-of-coding-with-Swift/Swift/9th-day(function examples).md

 print("fahreinheit: \(result)")
 ```

-### Homework Environmental Calculation
+### Homework Perimeter Calculation

 --------------------------------------

-Write a method that calculates the perimeter of a rectangle whose sides are entered as parameters.
+👩🏻‍💻Write a method that calculates the perimeter of a rectangle whose sides are entered as parameters.

 *what I did*